 “Dan’s experience with publishing certainly instilled confidence in my finished product.
 With his help, I signed two contracts in a three-month period!”

-—Jeffrey A. Denman, author of three traditionally published books
+—Jeffrey A. Denman, author of four traditionally published books

-Which traditional publishers are looking for new authors?
+Which traditional publishers are actively looking for new authors?

 🫤🤷

-You need a list of American book publishing companies that’s been meticulously updated this year.
+You need a list of American book publishing companies that’s been meticulously updated.

 One that gives you:

-- A well-organized list of nonfiction publishers (and their imprints)
+- A well-organized list of nonfiction publishers and imprints, with the genres and categories they acquire

 - 150+ pages of information—which includes dozens of publishing companies